-For the ASB Case Review, the ASB must be persistent in nature and this behaviour must be "conduct that has caused, or is likely to cause, harassment, alarm or distress to any person".
-For the purpose of the ASB Case Review threshold, agencies should consider the cumulative impact of the anti-social behaviour rather than each individual incident causing harassment, alarm, and distress.
-Consideration should also be given to the persistence of the ASB, harm or potential harm caused and the adequacy of the response to the behaviour.
+For the ASB Case Review, the ASB must be persistent in nature and this behaviour must be "conduct that has caused, or is likely to cause, harassment, alarm or distress to any person"1

 3. Purpose

 To give victims and communities the right to request a review of their case, where the local threshold is met, and to bring agencies together to take a joined up, problem-solving approach to identify if it is possible to further reduce the harm for the victim.